fathimajamaldeen/uk.co.nfocus.fathima.project/README.md

 Develop two end-to-end test that uses SpecFlow and WebDriver.

 Test Case 1
-The test will login to an e-commerce site as a registered user, purchase an item of clothing, apply a discount code and check that the total is correct after the discount & shipping is applied.
+This test will login to an e-commerce site as a registered user, purchase an item of clothing, apply a discount code and check that the total is correct after the discount & shipping is applied.

 Test Case 2
-The test will login to an e-commerce site as a registered user, purchase an item of clothing and go through checkout.
+This test will login to an e-commerce site as a registered user, purchase an item of clothing and go through checkout.
 It will capture the order number and check the order is also present in the ‘My Orders’ section of the site.

+To generate a livingdoc
+On command prompt, go into the bin/debug/net6.0 folder and execute the following line livingdoc test-assembly uk.co.nfocus.fathima.project.dll -t TestExecution.json